jeffstevens98/loebTrainingKiosk/README.txt

 1. Go to the start menu and bring up the task scheduler again as described above.
 2. Click "create task"
 3. In the new window that opened, give your task a good name like "RelaunchKiosk" and click "Next"
-4. Make the action of this new task to be to start a program, and type "relaunchKiosk-no_console.bat" (no quotes).
+4. Make the action of this new task to be to start a program, and type "cmd" (no quotes).
 Additionally, you should enter the directory of where that file is contained in the "start in" box.
+Now, here's the important one:
+Enter the following into the arguments:
+/C start "" /MIN C:\...\loebTrainingKiosk\relaunchKiosk.bat
+Where the ... is the path to the kiosk repo.
+This will start the relaunchKiosk.bat as minimized so it won't be annoying and pop up in front of you every five minutes.
 5. Set the task to recur daily, every 5 minutes.
 6. Click okay to save the task.